apache/directory-fortress-core/README-MULTITENANCY.md

  </addcontainer>
  ```

-2. Or, simply use ldif format to create new tenant objects, and import using preferred ldap client:
+2. Or, simply use ldif format to create the new tenant containers.
+Import using preferred LDAP client:
  ```
  dn: ou=acme123, dc=example,dc=com
  ou: acme123